 Bringing industry and education together, the Airbus Global University Partner Programme connects a global network of universities to develop engineering and technology specialists of the future.

-The programme currently covers 22 universities in 11 countries, each of which is supported by an Airbus employee acting as an ambassador for the company.
+The programme currently covers 22 universities in 11 countries, each of which is supported by a Campus team made of an Employment Marketing Manager and several Airbus employees acting as ambassadors for the company.
 Over the course of 2018, Airbus is looking to further expand its AGUPP network, adding 4 more partner universities.

 AGUPP Annual Report 2017